Andreessen Horowitz

 Series B in 2020

 Q Bio, Inc., established in 2015, develops a comprehensive health assessment platform that combines advanced non-invasive imaging, genetic testing, vital signs, and medical history to provide a snapshot of an individual's health.
 The company's flagship product, Q BioVault, aggregates and summarizes an individual's entire medical history, identifying and tracking significant health changes.
-Q Bio's interdisciplinary team, based in San Carlos, California, comprises experts in fields such as applied math, computational physics, electrical engineering, genetics, and radiology.
+Q Bio's interdisciplinary team, based in San Carlos, California, comprises experts in applied math, computational physics, electrical engineering, genetics, and radiology.
 Backed by prominent venture capital firms, the company aims to empower healthcare professionals with proactive, data-driven insights to improve patient outcomes.

 Tmunity